Hayne D. Boyden: Nicaraguan campaign

-During March 1927, Boyden was attached to Observation Squadron 1 under Major Ross E. Rowell and departed for Nicaragua, where they were joined the 2nd Brigade of Marines under Brigadier general Logan Feland.
-Their task was to support ground forces of the brigade in combats against rebels called Sandinistas by their leader Augusto César Sandino.
-Boyden and his squadron also conducted air patrols over the jungles of Nicaragua in order to search for concentration of enemy forces.
+In March 1927, Boyden was assigned to VO-1M (Observation Squadron 1) under Major Ross E. Rowell.
+VO-1M departed for Nicaragua, where they joined the 2nd Marine Brigade under Brigadier General Logan Feland.
+Their task was to support ground forces of the brigade in combat against the Sandinistas, rebels led by Augusto César Sandino.
+VO-1M also conducted air patrols over the jungles of Nicaragua, searching for rebel forces.

-On July 16, 1927, Boyden was in command of an air patrol of two planes when he discovered the small Marine detachment at Ocotal to be besieged by a vastly superior force.
-The 37-man Marine Garrison on the ground was surrounded by several hundred sandinistas for whole night, cutting their telegraph line and using sniper fire to suppress their advance.
-At around 10:00 am, Boyden landed his plane near the town, grabbed a passing peasant and, after aquick interrogation, headed south to Managua to report the situation to Major Rowell.
+On July 16, 1927, Boyden led an air patrol of two planes, and discovered the 37-man Marine detachment at Ocotal under attack by by several hundred Sandinistas, who were cutting their telegraph line and using sniper fire to suppress their advance.
+At around 10:00 am, Boyden landed his plane near the town, grabbed a passing peasant, and after a quick interrogation, headed south to Managua to report the situation to Major Rowell.

-Major Rowell then flew a five plane detachment of DHs to help relieve the garrison.
-The dive-bombing runs from low altitude made by Rowell, Boyden and their men marked one of the first coordinated dive-bombing attacks in aviation history.
-The guerillas fled, many abandoning their arms and leaving 56 dead with only one U.S. Marine killed in action and five wounded.
-For his service during the battle, Boyden was decorated with the Distinguished Flying Cross and also Cross of Valor from the Government of Nicaragua.
+Major Rowell then flew a five plane detachment of Airco DH.4s to help relieve the garrison.
+The dive-bombing runs from low altitude made by Rowell, Boyden, and their men marked one of the first coordinated dive-bombing attacks in aviation history.
+The Sandinistas fled, many abandoning their arms, and leaving 56 dead.
+Only one U.S. Marine was killed in action and five were wounded.
+For his service during the battle, Boyden was decorated with the Distinguished Flying Cross and also the Cross of Valor from Nicaragua.